Leaders.com

 Keep in mind this was after Microsoft had already released the first version of Windows.
 Instead of sticking with that, IBM insisted on new software and ended up continuing OS/2 development on their own.
 This would end up costing the company up to $125 million per year.
 Meanwhile, Microsoft allowed other companies to use Windows, which would eventually turn Microsoft into one of the largest businesses in the world.
 The souring of IBM’s partnership with Microsoft can easily be considered one of the top business mistakes to ever happen.

-A similar story happened with Intel when IBM failed to gain the proprietary rights to the Intel chip that IBM PCs used.
+Another IBM failure happened when IBM failed to gain the proprietary rights to the Intel chip that IBM PCs used.
 That meant Intel could sell its chips to other companies.

 Tragedy Strikes at the Top